 Tai Chi has really taken off in the past 20 years.
 People do it every where in the world.
-There is even a World Tai Chi day that is on April 29th.
-One of the most inspirational Tai Chi animation is Kung Fu Panda.
-Po is the unbeatable Tai Chi master that is flexible and nimble!
+There is even a World Tai Chi day that is on April 29th, where all major cities in the world participate in a group effort at parks or public places.

 These days Tai Chi is normally done for health so most of its Martial Art root is forgotten.
 The purpose of this website is bring Tai Chi back to its root so it can be better appreciated.

 So what is Tai Chi?